postgresml/postgresml/pgml-cms/blog/semantic-search-in-postgres-in-15-minutes.md

 There is a lot more that can go into semantic search.
 Stay tuned for a follow up post on hybrid search and re-ranking.

 If you have any questions, or just have an idea on how to make PostgresML better, we'd love to hear from you in our [Discord](https://discord.com/invite/DmyJP3qJ7U).
 We’re open source, and welcome contributions from the community, especially when it comes to the rapidly evolving ML/AI landscape.

+## Closing thoughts / why PostgresQL?

+There are a host of benefits to performing machine learning tasks in your database.
+The hard part of AI & ML systems has always been managing data.
+Vastly more engineers have a full-time job managing data pipelines than models.
+Vastly more money is spent on data management systems than LLMs, and this will continue to be the case, because data is the bespoke differentiator.

+Getting the data to the models in a timely manner often spans multiple teams and multiple disciplines collaborating for multiple quarters.
+When the landscape is changing as quickly as modern AI & ML, many applications are out of date before they launch, and unmaintainable long term.

+Moving the models to the data rather than constantly pulling the data to the models reduces engineering overhead, the number of costly external network calls, and only enhances your ability to scale.
+Why not scale your data on a proven database handling millions of requests per second?
+That’s why we do machine learning in Postgres.

+For more on the benefits of in-database AI/ML see our blog post, [_LLMs are Commoditized, Data is the Differentiator_](https://postgresml.org/blog/llms-are-commoditized-data-is-the-differentiator).

+In this post we focused on SQL, but for those without SQL expertise, the benefits of in-database machine learning are still accessible.
+You can abstract away the SQL functions in [JS](https://postgresml.org/docs/api/client-sdk/), [Python](https://postgresml.org/docs/api/client-sdk/), [Rust](https://postgresml.org/docs/api/client-sdk/) or [C](https://postgresml.org/docs/api/client-sdk/).